awsdocs/iam-user-guide/doc_source/list_awscodesigningforamazonfreertos.md

 References:
 + Learn how to [configure this service](https://docs.aws.amazon.com/signer/latest/developerguide/Welcome.html)\.
 + View a list of the [API operations available for this service](https://docs.aws.amazon.com/signer/latest/api/API_Operations.html)\.
++ Learn how to secure this service and its resources by [using IAM](https://docs.aws.amazon.com/signer/latest/developerguide/accessctrl-toplevel.html) permission policies\.

 **Topics**
 + [Actions Defined by AWS Code Signing for Amazon FreeRTOS](#awscodesigningforamazonfreertos-actions-as-permissions)